By Alex Kuffner

 Invenergy has objected to the motions for intervention filed by Pendergast, Occupy Providence, Fossil Free Rhode Island, the Rhode Island Progressive Democrats of America, Fighting Against Natural Gas and Burrillville Against Spectra Expansion, as well as Burrillville residents Paul and Mary Bolduc and Dennis and Kathryn Sherman.

-- Some of the would-be intervenors have been fighting against the proposed plant since it was first put on the table last summer.
+The company has raised questions about whether they will have attorneys and has also argued that their interests would be adequately represented by others, including the Conservation Law Foundation, a regional environmental group with an office in Providence, and the Town of Burrillville.- Some of the would-be intervenors have been fighting against the proposed plant since it was first put on the table last summer.
 They include Fossil Free Rhode Island, Fighting Against Natural Gas and Pendergast, who have all protested against other proposals to expand the state’s reliance on fossil fuels, including plans to expand natural gas pipelines that pass through Burrillville.

 The Conservation Law Foundation is also opposed to the Clear River plan, arguing that committing to another power plant that relies on fossil fuels will undermine the development of carbon-free sources of energy, such as wind farms and solar arrays.